Anthony Roesch, AIA, is an architect who sometimes advises clients not to build new buildings.

 We always want to establish long-term relationships with clients.
 That’s very important for healthcare, because clients seldom do only one project.
 They are looking for firms that are true partners.
 This approach leads to the best planning and design solutions, which results in happy clients.
 It also attracts the best people and clients to HOK.
 It’s all a big circle.

-Our team is on the outlook for the next disruption to healthcare.
+Our team is on the lookout for the next disruption to healthcare.
 We all know how Amazon changed shopping and how Uber is transforming public transportation.
 We can see exciting developments in biotechnology, home care and monitoring, telemedicine and wearables that will benefit patients.
 These new technologies ultimately will transform the paradigm of going to the hospital for care, which will forever alter healthcare delivery strategies and facilities.
 I like to say that form follows funding.
 Though we’re at the early stages of this transformation, it takes five to 10 years to develop new healthcare facilities.
 When these new technologies are more rapidly paid for and reimbursed, the changes will accelerate exponentially.